 The Burlington Public Library has a responsibility to assist patrons to reach their full potential by being a leading resource of information, education, culture and recreation.

 The Library believes that the provision of a safe and quiet environment is necessary in its efforts to fill this purpose.
-Public use of the meeting room is not the purpose of the Library, and should not be used to disrupt the Library’s primary purpose.
+Public use of the meeting room should not disrupt the Library’s primary purpose.

 With that understanding, the Library does welcome the use of its meeting room, and offers its use to the public on equal terms for the lawful activities of groups and individuals, regardless of their affiliations or beliefs.

 The meeting room is available for individuals or groups to conduct organizational or program meetings, seminars, study groups, planning sessions, training programs, or related activities.

 All activities must be open to the public.
 The double-door to the meeting room must remain open during all meetings or activities except in the case of a governmental body or the Library Board of Trustees that have statutory authority to enter into an executive session.
 The Library reserves the right to monitor all meetings held in the meeting room.

 Capacity is limited to 45, and no fee for the use of the meeting room shall be charged.